Associate Degree in General Studies Patterns II and III

 History of Jazz

-Government & Politics of Mexico
+Government and Politics of Mexico

 Global Studies